auth0/docs/articles/support/reset-account-password.md

 :::

 ::: note
-Please note you can only reset your password when using a database connection.
-If you are using a social or enterprise connection, you would need to reset your password with the appropriate social identity provider.
+You can only reset your password when using a database connection.
+If you are using a social or enterprise connection, you will need to reset your password with the appropriate social identity provider.
 :::